surabhisnath/Graph-similarity-and-matching/README.md

 ![Data Source](/datasrc.png)

 ## Algorithm Design
 The algorithm mentioned in the paper is followed.
+A distance value is obtained based on the conceptual likeness and similarity wrt topology.
 A random walk score is calculated for every vertex which represents global structure.
-An associated reset probability is defined using beta.
+An associated reset probability is defined using beta. pt+1 = (1 - β) * pt + β * p0, where pt represents a vector whose ith element is the probability of being at node vi at time step t.
 Next, a beta signature is evaluated at multiple betas.
 From this, a beta similarity is obtained between 2 graphs.
-Using this score, a matching is performed.
+This score is used to perform graph matching.
+Candidate subgraphs are generated and pruned.
+These are matched with the query graph and k related graphs are obtained.

 ## Findings